20th Ct. Fox (2017) 116 min. PG-13

 Spielberg’s express purpose with The Post is to champion the enterprising press, reminding us just how crucial crusading correspondents are in serving we, the people, and what an indispensable part they have played in the U.S. political past.
 News outlets are the only conduit guaranteeing that what transpires at the highest echelons filters down in print to the grassroots reader.
 Speaking truth to power, holding politicians and lawmakers to account, they’re our first line of defense against the corrosive influence of presidential overreach.
 We’re also reminded of the critical role much libeled leakers, like the movie’s Daniel Ellsberg (Matthew Rhys), have played in exposing corrupt goings on behind closed doors, which could far too easily be swept under the rug, as were the statistical facts about Vietnam for so long.
 Woodward and Bernstein would have gotten nowhere for instance, without Deep Throat.
 So The Post is a cry of moral outrage that such whistleblowers have been shamelessly slandered and impugned of late by the current administration, libeled as ‘enemies of the people,’ made convenient scapegoats for the sheep-like masses to bay at.
 The media may have its failings, as Graham states in the film, “Oh well, we don’t always get it right, you know, were not always perfect,” but American journalism remains the best in the world.
 Meaning crooked politicians lack grounds to denounce news outlets unfavorable to them, surreptitiously distracting from the underhanded shell games actually taking place behind closed doors.

 As the purloined Pentagon Papers proved, this standing denial persisted throughout four separate administrations, including those of Kennedy and Johnson, serving to further mislead the public.
 “The way they lied,” an idealistic Bradlee preambles, “we have to be the check on their power.
 If we don’t hold them accountable I mean, my God, who will?”
 With allusions like this, a clear parallel is intended to be drawn with the current White House administration, which throws out falsehoods and spins untruths at such a rapid rate, real time fact-checking has become essential just to keep them honest.
 As The Post proves, it’s only the checks and balances afforded by the press that prevents politicians from lying with impunity to the American people.
 When Kay asks McNamara how he could have misled her and all their friends for instance, he asserts, “It’s easy…” Simple lies travel faster than inconvenient truths.
 The screenplay by first time writer Liz Hannah was rewritten ten weeks before shooting began by veteran Josh Singer, whose earlier forays into the school of journalism included The Fifth Estate and Spotlight.
 It was likely Singer who added the more immediate and transparent allusions to current politics, peppering such parallels throughout proceedings.
 The script is almost too intelligent for its own good at times, becoming self-congratulatory in the way it verbally draws comparison between the office of the presidency, then and now.
-Hannah’s original version of the script had been percolating for a while, so scenes shouldn’t feel this pasted together; maybe Singer’s eleventh hour rewrite needed further galley proofing.
 Occasionally, the attempt to transpose events of today onto yesterday feels too patently obvious, such as when Bradlee tells Graham that “We can’t have an administration dictating to us our coverage just because they don’t like what we print about them in our newspaper.”
-But such bluntly overt lines possess the biting immediacy they were intended to, very clear echoes in history that ring with the zingy zest of current events, providing choice dialogue to chew on.
+Hannah’s original version of the script had been percolating for a while, so such verbal barrages shouldn’t feel this slapdash; maybe Singer’s eleventh hour rewrite needed further galley proofing.
+Still, even these bluntly overt lines possess the biting immediacy they were intended to, sounding very clear echoes in history that ring with the zingy zest of current events.
+There’s choice dialogue here to chew on.

 The Post is nothing if not timely, practically breaking news itself.
 Wanting the film to coincide with and comment upon current events, Spielberg, his do-gooder streak in overdrive, practically put a rush order on the job – expedited shipping.
 And though the paper thin political allegory is about as subtle as a Trump base rally, far too easy and predictable (he’s preaching to the choir), betraying the speed of manufacture, it couldn’t be more opportune – so of the moment that the sublime synchronicity justifies the haste of preparation.
 Glib and superficial in that slickly commercial fashion we’ve come to associate with the director, technically The Post is up to Spielberg’s usual high standard, professionally polished to a fine sheen.
 It’s been crafted with care, and zealously fused together by the director’s own sincere feeling for the subject matter and his deeply held beliefs concerning the spirit of democracy.
 His well-honed directorial talent almost manages to disguise the picture’s thematic shallowness and theatrical artifice.
 He’s drafted a film that wants to be politically subversive, despite being conceived artistically to appeal to the most conservative of tastes.
 Rebellion never seemed so square as these suits undermine governmental authority more thoroughly than those protesters spilling out into the streets.
 Given greater time and care, The Post could have really been developed into an insightful editorial on how America, back when she really was great, responded, with finer fiber and greater moral integrity to a similar constitutional crisis threatening her basic democratic values.
 In the film, Post reporter Bagdikian says he always wanted to be part of a small rebellion and Spielberg, in making this movie, clearly felt that he was being very subversive as well.
 The director may not have deserved an Oscar for his artistry, but he warranted a Purple Heart for his commendable intentions.
 Asking to be admired for his daring, he places himself in the same fine company as the Washington Post itself, a true profile in courage, which defiantly exposed the Pentagon Papers to the light of day rather than obediently burying its head in the sand.
 Having ascended in his career as the most commercially successful director of all time, to the same elevated pedestal as stars Hanks and Streep, regarded like Caesar’s wife as above reproach, a Spielberg impervious to backlash, rationally speaking, has as little as his Bradlee character to personally lose by putting out this timely critique.
 But one can still admire the chutzpah of such a move as we head into the second year of our own administration’s unflagging assault on the national press corps.
 He’s determinedly waded into the fray, putting out the political equivalent of an anti-war film in the midst of an ongoing war.